 - What’s more, the China National Forestry Administration has issued a document and announced that it is ‘strictly prohibited for the visitor to have close contact to endangered wild animals’ including pandas since 2015 for the purpose of wildlife protection.
 Meanwhile, the Forestry Administration of Sichuan Province has also issued another document announcing that it is ‘prohibited to organize commercial activities to have close contact (including photos) with pandas’ and also 'prohibited to organize close contact with pandas in panda volunteer programs'.

-- Finally, during our research we have found that most tour companies do not inform customers of the above issues.
-So most visitors do not know that they have participated in activities that are possibly harmful to pandas, dangerous, prohibited by government institutions, and unregulated.
+- And most tour companies may not inform customers of the above issues, so most visitors do not know that they have participated in activities that are possibly harmful to pandas, dangerous, prohibited by government institutions.
 We hope this information is of help to you before you make your decision on whether to participate in an activity involving close contact with pandas.

-Based on the above five reasons, Trippest DO NOT recommend that visitors take part in any activities to get close contact with pandas, including feeding pandas, hugging pandas, and taking photos with them.
+Based on the above four reasons, Trippest will not suggest that visitors take part in any activities to get close contact with pandas, including feeding pandas, hugging pandas, and taking photos with them.

 But what if you really love the cute pandas?…